IndigoDomotics/alexa-hue-bridge/README.md

 ================

-V2.x of this plugin emulates multiple Philips Hue bridges to publish Indigo devices to any Amazon Alexa device (Echo, Dot, FireTV, etc.).
+V2.x of this plugin emulates multiple Philips Hue bridges to publish Indigo devices (on/off and dimmer types only) to any Amazon Alexa device (Echo, Dot, FireTV, etc.).

 The 2.x and higher versions of this plugin require Indigo V7.0+.
 Use the latest 1.x release for Indigo 6.